Week 21 Pregnancy

 Baby's Development

-Your baby is about the size of a pomegranate.
+Your baby is about the size of a carrot.

 Finding a Rhythm — Your baby is establishing sleep and wake cycles, and you may start to notice patterns — active in the evenings, quiet in the mornings, or vice versa.
 Eyebrows and eyelashes are now visible, and the lips are becoming more defined.